jeffbski/ngzip/README.md

 Description:

-     The gzip program compresses and decompresses a file using Lempel-Ziv coding (LZ77).
-If no file is specified, gzip will compress from standard input, or decompress to standard output.
-When in compression mode, file will be written to another file with the suffix, set by the -S suffix option, added, if possible.
+     The gzip program compresses and decompresses a file using Lempel-Ziv coding (LZ77). gzip will compress or decompress from standard input to standard output.

-     In decompression mode, file will be checked for existence, as will the file with the suffix added.
-The file argument must contain a separate complete archive.

 Standard Options:

- -c, --stdout, --to-stdout

-  This option specifies that output will go to the standard output stream, leaving files intact.

  -d, --decompress, --uncompress

   This option selects decompression rather than compression.

- -S suffix, --suffix suffix

-  This option changes the default suffix from .gz to suffix.

  -h, --help